speedwing/cardano-staking-pool-edu/BP_MODE.md

 # Run in Block Producing (BP) Mode

 Finally we made it to the last step of this tutorial.
-I assume you've got the blockchain downloaded by now and you've also got all the keys and certificates required to run your block producing node.
+I assume you've got the blockchain downloaded by now, and you've also got all the keys and certificates required to run your block producing node.

-TODO make list of requirements
 Before proceeding remember that you will need:
+* A properly configured home network configuration
-* Either
+* Someon

 If you are enjoying the content of this project, please consider supporting me by delegating to my stake pool, ticker EASY1 or donating ₳D₳ to: addr1qyma8s3sehdhn626ls5v8y3xwm0w7lhlwqznxggnw4slcwavatgc4hdkune2k9xalx3tgskrva0g243ehggg8wkkpzdquegjwp